giovannipuccetti/MinCovTarget/README.md

 MAIN FILES

-- Example5 (.m and .mat) produces the pedagogical example given in Section 5
+- Example5.m  produces the pedagogical example given in Section 5

 - Figure 23.m produces the value matrices given in Figures 2 and 3